FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_amazon_rds/connect-oracle.md

     "title": "Connect and configure Oracle DB ", "linkTitle": "Connect and configure Oracle DB ", "weight": "100"
-}Follow these instructions if you will be using Oracle DB with your <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> deployment.
+}Follow these instructions if you will be using Oracle DB with your {{< SecureTransport/componentshortname  >}} deployment.
 If you will be using PostgreSQL, see <a href="../connect-postgre" class="MCXref xref">Connect and configure PostgreSQL</a>.

 ## Connect to your Oracle database